 The freshest food from the region can be bought every Saturday at theweekly fresh produce market in the Weite Gasse (and in summer also every Tuesday on the Schlossbergplatz).
 Fruit, vegetables, cheese, bread, flowers and much more – all from (organic) farms all over the canton of Aargau!
 The farmers themselves serve customers at the stalls and, in addition to offering a great deal of fresh produce, they are happy to give you great tips on how to prepare the delicacies you have bought.

-The second hand shops of Duchesse and Zenabu have dedicated themselves to giving a second life to clothes that have already been worn.
+The second hand shop of Duchesse has dedicated itself to giving a second life to clothes that have already been worn.

 Sarah Studer is a trained haute-couture tailor and knows how much work goes into a well made garment.
 She also knows about the appalling exploitation of those who put this work into making traditional clothing.
 This unequal relationship, inspired her to found her second-hand boutique; Duchesse.
 In the boutique at Untere Halde 13, you will find unique items of clothing that have been given to Sarah Studer by their former wearers.